 Below is more detail in how the Tax Assessor's office does the assessment.

 There are three major steps involved in the assessment of real and personal property:

-The Assessor follows these steps to insure that no property is omitted or listed twice, that each property is assessed to the correct person or persons, and that each property is assessed uniformly and according to law.
-A brief description of each follows:
+The Assessor follows these steps to ensure that no property is omitted or listed twice, that each property is assessed to the correct person or persons, and that each property is assessed uniformly and according to law.

 The assessor’s first responsibility is to locate both real and personal property.
 This process starts with the previous year’s tax lists.
 Additional sources of information are: (1) Town Clerk’s land records and property transfer deeds, (2) maps, particularly development maps, (3) the Commercial Record, (4) building permits, (5) newspapers, (6) removal permits or reports of fire, (7) physical inspection of properties, (8) personal property declarations, (9) motor vehicle registrations, (10) conditional bills of sale, (11) certificates of trade names, (12) annual reports, (13) beer and liquor licenses, and (14) corporation reports from the Secretary of the State.